-There are several health benefits of adding eggs to your dog’s diet.
-For starters, eating eggs can help to keep their coats shiny.
-Most of the popular brands of dog food tend to include eggs in their ingredients, because they make great fillers, and they are loaded with protein, vitamins, and minerals.
+There are several health benefits of adding eggs to your dogs’ diets.
+For starters, eating eggs can help keep their coats shiny.
+Most popular brands of dog food tend to include eggs in their ingredients because they make great fillers and are loaded with protein, vitamins, and minerals.
 In fact, there is a reason that many health fanatics include a ton of eggs in their own diets.

-Eggs are inexpensive and a safe source of many of the nutrients your dog needs to be healthy and happy including:
+Eggs are inexpensive and a safe source of many of the nutrients your dog needs to be healthy and happy.
+These include:

 - Fatty Acids